 An official press release cited Epic's desire to build a "direct relationship" with its players – while acknowledging the "economic efficiency" of circumventing Google's store tax entirely.

 Considering that Fortnite on iOS has just passed 100 million downloads and cleared $160 million from in-app purchases, swerving the Play Store may prove to be a smart business decision.

 Will Fortnite on Android support cross-play with iOS, PCs and consoles?

 Yes – Fortnite on Android will be compatible with iOS, PC, PS4 and Xbox One versions of the shooter, so you’ll be able to squad up with your friends on other platforms.
-Epic has not said whether cross-play for Android will be available at launch, or whether it will arrive later.
+Cross-play is currently available between all consoles listed above, after mounting pressure from fans convinced Sony to change its tune.

 Stay tuned to this page for updates as-and-when they happen.